Governance: market infrastructure and payments

 The MIB took over the responsibilities of the T2S Board, which was established by the Governing Council of the European Central Bank through Decision ECB/2012/6.

-The Advisory Group on Market Infrastructures for Securities and Collateral (AMI-SeCo) offers a platform for discussions related to the harmonisation of securities settlement and collateral management.
-It took over the responsibilities of the T2S Advisory Group.
-AMI-SeCo is chaired by the ECB and brings together representatives of banks active in the European Union in their role as T2S users, central securities depositories (CSDs), central counterparties (CCPs) and national central banks.
+The Advisory Group on Market Infrastructures for Securities and Collateral (AMI-SeCo) facilitates an active dialogue with market participants on issues related to the clearing and settlement of securities and to collateral management.
+It took over the responsibilities of the T2S Advisory Group and the Contact Group on Euro Securities Infrastructures (COGESI).
+AMI-SeCo brings together representatives of banks active in the European Union in their role as T2S users, central securities depositories (CSDs), central counterparties (CCPs) and national central banks.